-Low- and Moderate-Income households (below 80% Area Median Family Income (AMFI) or Urgent Need income households (below 120% AMFI)169 and;
+• Low- and Moderate-Income households (below 80% Area Median Family Income (AMFI) or Urgent Need income households (below 120% AMFI) and;

-169 PRDOH sought and was approved by HUD a waiver to expand homeownership opportunities utilizing FHA insurance to borrowers whose incomes are at or below 120% AMI.
-Currently, the Code of Federal Regulations (24 C.F.R.) and the Single-Family Policy Handbook 4000.1 (Handbook) limits affordable homeownership programs to borrowers whose income are at or below 115% AMI.
-The Atlanta Homeownership Center granted an approval of an increase of the standard 115% AMI limit as identified in the Code of Federal Regulations and Handbook so that
+&lt;sup>191 PRDOH sought and was approved by HUD a waiver to expand homeownership opportunities utilizing FHA insurance to borrowers whose incomes are at or below 120% AMI.
+Currently, the Code of Federal Regulations (24 C.F.R.) and the Single-Family Policy Handbook 4000.1